Updated on August 23, 2022

 Myth #2: I Can Protect Property by Keeping It in My Name

 Under Texas law, separate property is not subject to division upon divorce.
 Texas Family Code recognizes any property acquired by either spouse before the marriage to be their separate property.
-Besides, gifts and inheritances received by one spouse are also considered separate property.
+In addition, gifts and inheritances received by one spouse during the marriage are also considered separate property.

 Even if you keep your separate property in your name, you are at risk of losing it if you commingle it with your community property.
 A common example of commingling is using separate property funds to purchase community property or to pay for household expenses.

-Myth #3: Spousal Fault is Required to File for Divorce in Texas
+Myth #4: Spousal Fault Is Required to File for Divorce in Texas

 Many years ago, Texas law required married spouses to prove spousal fault to get a divorce.
 However, these times are long gone.
 Nowadays, you can file for divorce without having to prove anyone’s fault, though you may still have grounds to get a fault divorce in Texas.